yunji-seo/yunji-seo.github.io/_projects/18_project.md

 * **Cross-Sector Leadership:** It required a robust partnership between non-profits (The Kelsey), developers (Mercy Housing), and city/state agencies.
 * **Integration over Segregation:** Unlike traditional models, it proves that accessible housing should be integrated into dense, lively neighborhoods.

-**"True inclusion starts when accessibility is built into the heart of our cities—not added after the fact."**
+**"True inclusion starts when accessibility is built into the heart of our cities, not added after the fact."**
 This project demonstrates that inclusive housing is not just a welfare issue but a fundamental component of sustainable, diverse, and vibrant cities.

 <div class="caption">